Supported CPU Architectures

 - 64-bit x86 (

-This ensures best optimization and performance on most Android devices currently sold.
-When your app is installed on the device, the appropriate native binary is unpacked from the APK and used.
+This ensures the best optimization and performance on most Android devices currently sold.
+When your app is installed on a device, the appropriate native binary is unpacked from the APK and used.

 If your app contains any other native libraries, you’ll have to make sure you only have